 However, the Spanish government also has its own legal framework that lays out the status, rights and duties of migrants in Spain called Ley de Extranjería, or Spanish Aliens Act (Agencia Estatal Boletín Oficial del Estado, 2000).
 The Spanish Aliens Act is commonly called the Organic Law 4/2000, dated January 11, 2000, on the Rights and Freedoms of Foreigners in Spain and their Social Integration.
 The Ley de Extranjería is the legal text that regulates the rights and duties of foreigners in Spain and contains principles that seek to promote legal immigration, with the goal of restricting to a minimum the entry of irregular migrants.
 It also offers opportunities to immigrants established in Spanish territory in irregular conditions to normalize their situation.
 As a general rule, the Aliens Act establishes the recognition of the rights established in the Spanish Constitution, international treaties interpreted in accordance with the Universal Declaration of Human Rights, and other existing treaties on citizens' rights (Agencia Estatal Boletín Oficial del Estado, 2000).
 Thus, although one could argue the CEAS has shaped Spain’s policy on immigration the Spanish Alien’s Act also demonstrates certain rules the Spanish state has put into place to establish Spanish rules and norms of immigration that the EU cannot shape with ‘hard’ governance.

 The implementation of the Spanish Alien’s Act establishes the framework for the treatment of irregular migrants in the Canary Islands.
-For policy implementation, there are three centers for migrants, or detention centers, in the Canary Islands, and the regional authorities set up another building to contend with the great influx of migrants both before and after the cayuco crisis of 2006 (Global Detention Project, n.d.)
-(Global Detention Project).
+For policy implementation, there are three centers for migrants, or detention centers, in the Canary Islands, and the regional authorities set up another building to contend with the great influx of migrants both before and after the cayuco crisis of 2006 (Global Detention Project, 2016).
 These are the Centers for Foreign Internment or Centros de internamiento de extranjeros (CIEs).
-The national government adapted additional buildings to become temporary CIEs: an abandoned terminal in Fuerteventura that could host 1,100 migrants and a former prison in Tenerife (Global Detention Project).
+The national government adapted additional buildings to become temporary CIEs: an abandoned terminal in Fuerteventura that could host 1,100 migrants and a former prison in Tenerife (Global Detention Project, 2016).
 Migrants can spend up to 40 days at the CIEs until they sort out their legal status in Spain(Agencia Estatal Boletín Oficial del Estado, 2000).
 Within this period of time, they have to qualify to become some sort of refugee or asylum seekers, or else they will be sent back to their countries of origin when the 40 days are over.
 They are put in contact with attorneys to help them apply for asylum and possibly reunite with their families, through the process called family reunification (Agencia Estatal Boletín Oficial del Estado, 2000).
 If the nationality of a migrant is not clear, or if Spain has no repatriation agreement with the country, the migrants will be released from the detention centers and become the municipality’s responsibility.